Pilea peperomioides

 Native to western China.
 Green leaved house plant.
 Sprawling habit.
 Fairly undemanding and fast growing.

 This odd-looking plant was brought to Europe from China by a Swedish missionary in, 1946.
-There is a very interesting article, which we have been permission to reproduce, telling the whole story: A Chinese puzzle solved.
+There is a very interesting article, which we have been given permission to reproduce, telling the whole story: A Chinese puzzle solved.

 Season of interest